 Lead carbon batteries are an advanced lead acid battery which uses lead for the positive plate (anode) but has carbon added to the negative plate (cathode).
 The carbon acts as a sort of 'supercapacitor' which allows faster charging and discharging, plus prolonged life at partial state of charge.

 Like more common Gel sealed batteries lead-carbon batteries are typcially sealed with a gel electrolyte for improved safety and less maintenance.

 The REXC series Lead-Carbon batteries from Narada uses a nano carbon material cathode which the company claims also provides a much longer cycle life than traditional lead-acid batteries.
 There are several companies which manufacture lead-carbon batteries with nano carbon or advanced cathode alloy materials including Japanese manufacturers GS Yuasa and YHI Power.

 There are several high quality battery manufacturers which have engineered very high performance, high cycle life batteries specifically designed for solar installations.
-These are tubular gel VRLA single cell (2V) batteries are linked together in series to form 24V or 48V deep cycle battery banks.
+These are tubular gel VRLA single cell (2V) batteries which are linked together in series to form 24V or 48V deep cycle battery banks.
 Often referred to as OPzV (Ortsfest PanZerplatte Verschlossen) batteries, which is German for ‘stationary tubular plate closed’ battery.
 The manufacturers listed below use advanced tubular-plate electrodes with woven polyester gauntlet and solid grids in a corrosion-resistant lead-calcium alloy.